-Vote on your top 3 most pressing issues by placing a blue dot in the designated area.

-Comments on data and issues (anything missing, inaccurate, surprising, etc.):
+- 2) Vote on your top 3 most pressing issues by placing a blue dot in the designated area. - 3) Comments on data and issues (anything missing, inaccurate, surprising, etc.):

-one choice "Building costs exceed what most locals can aford" The word "building" is confusing.
-It assumes a new structure?
+Some choice "Building costs exceed what most locals can aford" The word "building" is confusing: It assumes a new structure?
 Would "Housing" be a better word?

-"(The water tap moratorium has fixed t. supply of housing" Is someone playing games?
-I have heard water supply is seasond of that town is dumping excess water at those times of abundance instead of storing it.
+(The water tap moratorium has fixed t. supply of housing Is someone playing games?
+I have heard water supply is seasond I that town is dumping excess water at those times of abundance instead of storing it.

-zoning chart in your display made & sense to me; needs explanation Key S people age differently today: one of my grandma's wassin a nursi thome around my age; whereas I maintain home & acreage
+Zoning chart in your display made & sense to me; needs explanation key

+[153] le age differently today: one of my grandma's was in a nursing

+Chome around my age; whereas I maintain home + acreage

-Station #4 Tools Yellow
+Station #4 Tools Yellow ------------------ --------

-- 1) Read through all 3 boards of potential tools to address housing issues.
+1) Read through all 3 boards of potential tools to address housing issues.
 If you want to learn more about any of these tools, read the printouts that include detailed considerations.
-You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more. - 2) Vote on your top 3 most favored tools across all 3 boards by placing a vellow dot in the designated area. - 3) Comments on tools (details about tools on the boards or other tools you would favor):
+You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more.

+2) Vote on your top 3 most favored tools across all 3 boards by placing a yellow dot in the designated area.

+3) Comments on tools (details about tools on the boards or other tools you would favor):